Share this post on:

 Social Subtype – Duty

-• This Six subtype connects to social ideals, working for a cause or standing up for the weak.
+• These six subtypes relate to social ideals, such as working for a cause or advocating for the weak.

 • Sixes tend to be more ‘black and white’ than the shades of grey seen by other Sixes.